 University, where he worked with the writers Philip F. O'Connor, Robert Early, and John Clellon Holmes.
 Ardizzone also completed a year of graduate study in English (1972-73) at the University of Illinois at Chicago, working with Michael Anania, John Frederick John Frederick Nims, Eugene Wildman, and Ralph J. Mills.

 Ardizzone is the author of eight books of fiction.
-His fourth novel, The Whale Press in Spring 2015.
+His fourth novel, The Whale Spring 2015.
 He edited the anthology The Habit of Art: Best Stories from the Indiana University Fiction Workshop and served as the managing editor of three volumes of the Intro series, published by the Association of Writers and Writing Programs.
-He also wrote the foreword to the paperback edition of Raymond DeCapite's classic novel The Coming of Fabrizze, which was re-released in 2010 by Kent State University Ardizzone has recently completed work on a collection of interconnected stories set in Rome, currently under consideration.
+He also wrote the foreword to the paperback edition of Raymond DeCapite's classic novel The Coming of Fabrizze, which was re-released in 2010 by Kent State University Press.
+Ardizzone has recently completed work on an episodic novel set in Rome, currently under consideration.
 A paperback edition of his first book of stories, The Evening News, was published in 2013 by the University of Georgia Press.
-After having taught in the creative writing program at Indiana University, where he was named Chancellor's His published books:
+After having taught in the creative writing program at Indiana University, where he was named Chancellor's Professor of English, His published books: